Anne of Denmark, Queen of Scots, Queen of England

 James and Anne had seven children and at least three miscarriages.
 Only three of their children survived childhood:

 Although Anne and James were close at the beginning of their marriage, their relationship deteriorated over the years.
 Their first major argument was over the transfer of the custody of their firstborn Henry, Prince of Wales to John Erskine, Earl of Mar at Stirling Castle, in keeping with Scottish royal tradition, which led to estrangement and a competition for the custody of the Prince of Wales.
-Courtiers noticed a number of incidents of marital discord including a three-year rift when Anne refused to dismiss two of her ladies-in-waiting after their brothers were killed by James’ attendants for a supposed assault on the king, and a confrontation when Anne shot and killed James’ favorite dog during a hunting session.
+Anne refused to dismiss two of her ladies-in-waiting after their brothers were killed by James’ attendants for a supposed assault on the king, causing a three-year rift.
+When Anne shot and killed James’ favorite dog during a hunting session there was a serious confrontation.

-Anne’s expensive tastes in clothing and jewels contributed much to the English court’s costs and this hurt James’ reputation.
+Anne’s expensive tastes in clothing and jewels contributed much to the English court’s costs, hurting James’ reputation.
 After 1606, Anne and James lived mostly apart, with Anne residing largely at Somerset House, renamed Denmark House.
 In 1612, 18-year-old Henry, Prince of Wales died from typhoid fever, which was a great tragedy for Anne and the entire nation.
 Anne could not bear to have Henry’s death mentioned and people were advised not to give her condolences.
 After her son’s death, Anne’s health began to deteriorate and she withdrew from social activities.

 In 1616, the Queen’s House, designed by the famed architect Inigo Jones, was commissioned for Anne at Greenwich, London, but work on the house stopped in April 1618 when Anne became quite ill.
 Work did not restart again until 1629 when the house was given to Henrietta Maria of France by her husband King Charles I, and the house was completed in 1635.